mle2718/Lee-BLAST/README.md

 # Introduction
 Look on my code, ye Mighty, and despair!

+# Quick start
+1. Clone the repository
+2. Go to the

 # Organization
 Each year is organized into it's own subfolder.
 Inside each subfolder, there should be folders for source data, working data, and code.